I thought about using Grails but there is a lot of dependencies I don't want.

 WEB-INF/views/stage/feed.jsp

-The whole layout was created using Maven ( mvn archetype:generate ).
+WEB-INF/views/stage/feedDetails.jsp mvn archetype:generate ).
 I did merge "maven-archetype-quickstart" and "maven-archetype-webapp".
+The Controllers

 ...